marle3003/mokapi/docs/resources/blogs/testing-email-workflows-playwright.md

 ## Step 3: Writing the Playwright Email Test

-This is where your **Playwright email testing** logic comes together.
+This is where your Playwright email testing logic comes together.
+Alongside the `page` fixture that drives the browser, we use Playwright's [`request` fixture](https://playwright.dev/docs/api-testing) to call Mokapi's HTTP API directly, no separate HTTP client needed.
 The test script automated three critical steps:

 1. Fills in the signup form and submits it, just like a real user
 2. Fetches the captured email from Mokapi's HTTP API